bahmutov/grep-tests-from-pull-requests/README.md

 ## baseUrl

-If the pull request text has a line with just `baseUrl <URL>` the it will be extracted too.
+If the pull request text OR its comments have a line with just `baseUrl <URL>` the it will be extracted too.
 This makes it convenient to specify a custom deploy to be tested for this specific pull request.

 ```text
 // pull request text